 This list is by no means exhaustive, but in my experience these are some of the key considerations:

 You are selling your business, not yourself.
 Prospective buyers are buying a stream of future benefits, most notably the cash flow.
-They will want to know that once you leave the business will continue performing as well as before.
-The buyers like to see strong supporting management team, established processes and procedures, automation, software solutions, institutionalized relationships with the customers, etc. The presence of those indicate that the business will continue to be successful after you leave the firm.
+They will want to know that once you leave, the business will continue performing as well as before.
+The buyers like to see strong a supporting management team, established processes and procedures, automation, software solutions, institutionalized relationships with customers, and so on.
+The presence of those indicate that the business will continue to be successful after you leave the firm.

 The way to address the issue is to make yourself redundant.
 A buyer will be buying your business, not you, and no matter how great you make your business, if it cannot be run without you, it will be worth a lot less.